SportsCenter: 2000s

 On February 11, 2007, following the NBA game between the Chicago Bulls and the Phoenix Suns, SportsCenter aired its 30,000th broadcast.
 The special milestone edition was anchored by Steve Levy and Stuart Scott; Bob Ley, Chris Berman and Dan Patrick made guest appearances to recap events as well as bloopers from the first 10,000 shows (all three men individually counted down each set of 10,000 clips).
 ESPN also debuted the SportsCenter Minute, a one-minute SportsCenter update that is streamed exclusively on ESPN.com.

 Four months later on May 6, another major change to SportsCenter was introduced on that night's 11:00 p.m.
 (Eastern) edition, with the debut of a "rundown" graphic that appears on the right-side third of the screen.
 This feature was originally only shown during rebroadcasts of the overnight edition on Monday through Saturday nights, and on the main Sunday night telecast; on ESPNHD, the sidebar graphic filled the right pillarbox where the ESPNHD logo would usually appear when standard definition footage was presented.

 The 6:00 p.m. edition of SportsCenter moved one hour earlier to 5:00 p.m.
 Eastern Time on May 28, 2007; at that time, the early-evening edition was, for the first time, expanded to three hours.
 During that broadcast, ESPN aired live coverage of Roger Clemens's second start for the New York Yankees' minor league affiliate in Scranton, Pennsylvania.
 The 11:00 p.m.
 Eastern Time edition of SportsCenter on August 7, 2007, which was anchored by John Buccigross and Cindy Brunson, showed live coverage of Barry Bonds's 756th career home run, which broke the old MLB record set by Hank Aaron (ESPN was carrying the game live on ESPN2).
 In August 2008, the former WWE employee Jonathan Coachman joined ESPN to anchor the show.

-2008 daytime expansion

 On August 11, 2008, during the opening week of the 2008 Beijing Olympic Games, SportsCenter began airing live from 9:00 a.m. to 3:00 p.m.
 Eastern Time.
 The original plan was to start the live block three hours earlier at 6:00 a.m.
 Eastern; however, the network decided to scale back the length of the daytime broadcast before the expansion occurred.

 That same year, Hannah Storm (former NBC Sports reporter and anchor of CBS's The Early Show) joined ESPN to anchor the 9:00 a.m. to 12:00 p.m. block of the program.
 The new format included two teams of two anchors in three-hour shifts: